“Whoever controls the media, controls the mind,” said famous singer and songwriter Jim Morrison.

 - Makes them aware of the importance of health: Media disseminates information on health and well-being.
 A teen, who pays attention to such information, is more likely to be aware of various health issues like teen depression, childhood obesity, etc., and their possible solutions.
 This might help them make informed and healthy lifestyle choices.

 - Aids in developing an identity: TV shows, series, and movies with good-quality content can help your tween and teen develop an identity.
 For example, a movie that reflects gender equality may motivate a teen to follow that in their life.
 You can strike up a discussion on such issues to educate your child.

 Negative Effects Of Media On Teens

 - Could develop unrealistic body image: Media has a sharp effect on how teens interpret beauty and positive body image.
-For instance, media usually creates an impression that “thin and fair” is beautiful.
+For instance, the media usually creates an impression that “thin and fair” are beautiful features to have.
 Such misleading messages can have a negative effect on the child’s self-esteem.

 - Might instill wrong perceptions: Media often portrays a grown-up to be cool if they eat junk food, smoke, drink alcohol, use drugs, drive fast, etc. All these presentations of adult life can have an influence on a tween or teen, making them emulate their favorite actors.

 - Might develop erroneous beliefs: Social platforms sometimes are used to spread biased information and fake news.
 Teens may start believing the provided information, thus causing a shift in their attitude and behavior.
 Several real-life cases demonstrate how online platforms are used to promote hateful or biased attitudes towards a section of people, eventually causing dreadful results.